apache/shenyu-website/blog/SPI-SourceCode-Analysis-SPI.md

 ### @Join

-`org.apache.shenyu.spi.Join` is an identification annotation too，which is using for 'SPI' interface, which specify the 'SPI' implementation and to indicate that the class is added to the SPI system and can be loaded by ExtensionLoader.
-This annotation has only one method:
+`org.apache.shenyu.spi.Join` is an identification annotation too.
+When this annotation is used on a class it specifies that  the class contains 'SPI' implementation and to indicate that the class is added to the SPI system and can be loaded by ExtensionLoader.
+This annotation has two methods:

 ```java
 @Documented